Remarks on Boundaries, Anomalies, and Noninvertible Symmetries: Boundaries and Symmetries in Higher Dimensions

 Generally, given a set of topological surfaces, one asks if there is a boundary condition that is an eigenstate under each of the surfaces, with eigenvalue being the partition function of a decoupled 1+1d TQFT.
 By specializing to a spatial torus $T^2$, one finds that a necessary condition for such a boundary condition is the existence of a set of non-negative integers which solves the fusion algebra of the surfaces.
 In the $\mathbb{Z}_2$ gauge theory example, there is no topological boundary condition that is an eigenstate under all 6 surfaces due to this.\footnote{We thank S.\ Seifnashri for discussions on this point.}

 Note that there is no simple topological boundary that is invariant under the $\mathbb{Z}_2$ symmetry $S_\psi$, which is free of 't Hooft anomalies because $H^4(\mathbb{Z}_2,U(1))=0$.
 On the other hand, there is a simple, $\mathbb{Z}_2$-symmetric conformal boundary condition, as we discuss below.
-It can be obtained by gauging the $\mathbb{Z}_2$ symmetry of the 1+1d critical Ising CFT by the 2+1d $\mathbb{Z}_2$ gauge theory.
-We denote this conformal boundary state on a spatial slice $\Sigma$ as $\ket{\text{Ising}}$, which takes the form \cite{Gaiotto:2020iye,Kaidi:2022cpf}
+It can be obtained by gauging the $\mathbb{Z}_2$ symmetry of the 1+1d critical Ising CFT by the 2+1d $\mathbb{Z}_2$ gauge theory.\footnote{See \cite{Heckman:2022xgu} for a related discussion of boundary conditions for 4+1d discrete 2-form gauge theory.} We denote this conformal boundary state on a spatial slice $\Sigma$ as $\ket{\text{Ising}}$, which takes the form \cite{Gaiotto:2020iye,Kaidi:2022cpf}

 where $\mathcal{Z}_\text{Ising}[A]$ denotes the partition function of the 1+1d critical Ising CFT on $\Sigma$ coupled to the $\mathbb{Z}_2$ gauge field $A$, and $\ket{a}$ is the state of the $\mathbb{Z}_2$ gauge theory in the Hilbert space on $\Sigma$ corresponding to the flat $\mathbb{Z}_2$ connection $a \in H^1(\Sigma,\mathbb{Z}_2)$.
 This gapless boundary of the 2+1d $\mathbb{Z}_2$ gauge theory was also discussed in \cite{Lin:2019kpn,Ji:2019jhk}.